: fear and hatred of strangers or foreigners or of anything that is strange or foreign

 Did You Know?

-If you look back to the ancient Greek terms that underlie the word "xenophobia," you'll discover that xenophobic individuals are literally "stranger fearing."
-"Xenophobia," that elegant-sounding name for an aversion to persons unfamiliar, ultimately derives from two Greek terms: "xenos," which can be translated as either "stranger" or "guest," and "phobos," which means either "fear" or "flight."
-"Phobos" is the ultimate source of all English "-phobia" terms, but many of those were actually coined in English or New Latin using the combining form "-phobia" (which traces back to "phobos").
-"Xenophobia" itself came to us by way of New Latin and first appeared in print in English in 1903.
+If you look back to the ancient Greek terms that underlie the word xenophobia, you'll discover that xenophobic individuals are literally "stranger fearing."
+Xenophobia, that elegant-sounding name for an aversion to persons unfamiliar, ultimately derives from two Greek terms: xenos, which can be translated as either "stranger" or "guest," and phobos, which means either "fear" or "flight."
+Phobos is the ultimate source of all English -phobia terms, but many of those were actually coined in English or New Latin using the combining form -phobia.
+Xenophobia itself came to us by way of New Latin and first appeared in print in English in the late 19th century.

 Test Your Vocabulary with M-W Quizzes

 Test Your Vocabulary

 What is the meaning of agoraphobia?VIEW THE ANSWER